Simple Lemon Arugula Spicy Penne

 Instructions

-- Bring 6 cups of water with a pinch of salt to a boil, then add penne pasta and cook until al dente, about 8 minutes.
-When pasta is done, reserve 1/2 cup of pasta water and then drain pasta and set aside.
+- Boil pasta: Bring 6 cups of water with one teaspoon of salt to a boil, then add penne pasta and cook until al dente, about 8 minutes.
+When pasta is done, reserve ½ cup of pasta water and then drain pasta and set aside.

-- While pasta is cooking, heat olive oil in a large pan over medium-low heat.
+- Make garlic chili oil: While pasta is cooking, heat olive oil in a large pan over medium-low heat.
 Add sliced garlic and cook until it begins to brown, about 2 minutes.
 Add red chili flakes and let cook 1 minute to infuse oil, then remove pan from heat so garlic and oil do not burn.

-- When pasta is done, add penne noodles to pan with garlic and chili flakes.
-Top with arugula, parmesan cheese, a pinch of sea salt, and the juice and zest of 1 lemon.
+- Toss pasta in oil with arugula and lemon: When pasta is done, add penne noodles to pan with garlic and chili flakes.
+Top with arugula, parmesan cheese or nutritional yeast, a pinch of sea salt, and the juice and zest of 1 lemon.
 Stir to combine, then drizzle a small amount of reserved pasta water and heat over low heat until the ingredients are well combined.

 Notes

-- Notes: to make this recipe vegan, omit the cheese completely or substitute it with nutritional yeast or a vegan cheese alternative
+- Make it vegan: To make this recipe vegan, omit the cheese completely or substitute it with nutritional yeast or a vegan cheese alternative.

 This sounds delicious and yet so easy!
 I can’t wait to try it!